tobyhodges/fair-research-software/learners/reference.md

 - ["Good Enough Practices in Scientific Computing" course][good-enough-practices]

+- [CodeRefinery][coderefinery] - training and e-Infrastructure for research software development

 - [Curated resources][forrt-resources] by the
 [Framework for Open and Reproducible Research Training](https://forrt.org/) (FORRT)